 - HBEH 700: Foundations of Health Equity

-You also will complete a summer practicum during your first year and a culminating integrated learning experience during your second year.
+You also will complete a summer practicum during your first year.

 This program will empower you with the knowledge and skills to achieve the following core competencies: